antonioleal/myslackbuilds/0/README.md

 ### Setup
 In order to use these environment the following setup is required:

+* Install the package `sbo-maintainer-tools` available from SlackBuilds.org

-* Install the package `sbo-maintainer-tools available from SlackBuilds.org
+* Install the package `github-cli` available from SlackBuilds.org

 * Install the package `meld` available from SlackBuilds.org

-* Other useful package is Ark, specially if you use the **0.sh** menu
+* Other useful package is KDE's `Ark`, specially if you use the **0.sh** menu

 * You must setup a *wokspace* folder where your slackbuilds will be stored, where a sub-folder called "myslackbuilds" should exist.
 Inside it, you must follow strictly the organization of categories from SlackBuilds.org.
 >For example: The **plus42.SlackBuild** and all associated files, *.info, desc, etc.. are stored at `academic/plus42`, so your folder for this SlackBuild should be: